Suing a Truck Company After You’ve Been in a Truck Accident

 - Wages you lost because you were unable to work

-This may alleviate financial stress as you fully recover from your injuries.
+While no amount of compensation can undo the harm you may have experienced, a substantial settlement or verdict can alleviate financial stress as you fully recover from your injuries.

 You need an attorney who knows the trucking industry and understands how to sue a trucking company to achieve a successful outcome.
 Not only do we have over 100 combined years of legal experience focused on the specifics of state and federal trucking regulations, but trucking cases also represent 95% of the work we do here at Fried Goldberg.
 We know these cases inside and out, and we’re ready to help you.